Home Library Translate

-1. Statistics in Grant Proposals & 2.
-Intro to Planned Giving – Part II
+Statistics in Grant Proposals and Planned Giving – Part II

 by Jayme Sokolow

-Statistics can be used or abused, especially in grant proposals.
+Statistics in grant proposals can be used or abused.
 However, there are steps you can take to use numbers accurately, and in ways that promote understanding.

 As Darrel Huff has argued in his hilarious classic, How to Lie with Statistics (1954), now back in print, the “secret language of statistics, so appealing in a fact-minded culture, is employed to sensationalize, inflate, confuse, and oversimplify.”